 It’s great if you would like to make realistic cat fur!

 This is part 3 of 5 in my series of Needle Felted Cat Head tutorials.
-There will soon be a part on the making and attaching of the cat ears and finally in this series, a tutorial on whiskers.

 I hope you enjoy it